Knowing Your Von Duprin Series Before You Spec or Service a Single Door

 Where the 98/99 and 22 Series use a push pad, the 33/35A runs a continuous touchbar across the full door width.
 The release mechanism engages anywhere along the bar length, which matters in institutional settings where occupants may not know conventional hardware.
 The 35A variant adds an integral door position switch to the same chassis.

 Configurations cover rim, SVR, CVR, WDC, and the 360/E360 control trim variants.
 The electrified options catalog is second only to the 98/99, including Chexit delayed egress, the E7500 electrified mortise lock, pneumatic options, Allegion Connect, and electric power transfers.
 Parts run deep into mechanism case assemblies, EL solenoid and plunger assemblies, SS housing components, cables, and fire latch hardware.
+Browse the 33/35A Series parts catalog.

 55 Series

 The 55 Series integrates a full mortise lock body with panic egress hardware, which is why it appears on high-security perimeter doors where architects need mortise lock integrity without compromising IBC egress code compliance.
 The 7500 mortise lock body sits at the center of this series.
 Configurations include rim, CVR, and the 5575 mortise device.
-Parts go deep into mortise lock territory: latch bolt and axle assemblies, cam assemblies in left and right-hand configurations, lift members, lift member channels and levers, spring anchors, center case kits, crossbars, and soffit latch assemblies.

 75 Series

 The 75 Series is the clean Grade 1 specification for standard commercial buildings where the institutional depth of the 98/99 is not required.
 Healthcare facilities, retail, offices, light institutional openings.
 Available in rim, SVR, and CVR configurations.
 Electrified options include ALK, MEL, QEL modular conversion, and Allegion Connect.
 The center case reinforcing bracket is a 75 Series-specific component that adds structural support to high-use devices on busy corridors.
+Browse the 75 Series parts catalog.

 78 Series

 The 78 Series exists for one application category: aluminum-frame and all-glass storefront doors where the stile is too narrow for any standard-width exit device body.
 Minimum stile clearance of 1-3/4 inches.
 Commercial lobbies, retail storefronts, glass office partitions.
 This is the narrowest form factor in the Von Duprin lineup and its parts are not interchangeable with any other series.
-Configurations run rim, SVR, CVR, and WDC.
-The full electrified options catalog applies including ALK, MEL, QEL modular conversion, and Allegion Connect.

 88 Series

 Built specifically for abuse-resistant, high-security environments.
 Correctional facilities, behavioral health units, secure government floors, any opening where hardware faces deliberate force or sustained misuse.
 Construction is heavier throughout.
 No electrified options exist at the device level by design because mechanical robustness is the specification priority.

 Configurations cover rim, SVR, CVR, and the 8875 mortise device.
 The parts catalog is the most mechanically dense in the Von Duprin line: lever arm kits and axles, axle security pins (individual and 50-packs), dog screws, crossbar reinforcement kits, wedgetite screws, end case kits in multiple configurations, end case springs, vertical rod kits for standard doors plus extension kits for 8-to-10 foot and 10-to-12 foot door heights, soffit latch assemblies, release guide covers, plunger release brackets, and backplate conversion kits.
+Browse the 88 Series parts catalog.

 94/95 Series